-The algorithm used to obtain standard errors for the parameters of the exponential semi-variogram model is based on the generalized bootstrap method explained in \cite{olea2011generalized} and \cite{genboot2012} and was adapted in \cite{dyck2023parameter} to the case of the characteristics of population data: large sample sizes over all, low number of pairs at small distances.
-The estimation of the exponential model parameter uncertainties of the fitted semi-variogram model is obtained by weighted least squares.
-A filter was set up within the bootstrapping process to remove all bootstrap parameter estimates for which the estimation algorithm did not converge (due to the small number of pairs at small distances).
+The filtered bootstrap standard errors provide a way of uncertainty quantification for the parameters of the exponential semi-variogram model.
+The algorithm used is based on the generalized bootstrap method explained in \cite{olea2011generalized} and \cite{genboot2012} and was adapted in \cite{dyck2023parameter} to the characteristics of population data, i.e. large sample sizes overall, but low number of pairs at small distances.
 We briefly recall the steps of the filtered bootstrap algorithm:

 \begin{enumerate} \item \textbf{Exponential semi-variogram model:} An empirical semi-variogram is fitted to the original spatial dataset to which an exponential model is fitted.
 This provides the parameter estimate $\mathbf{\hat{\theta}}$ for the true parameter vector $\mathbf{\theta}$ with $(\theta_1, \theta_2, \theta_3) = (c_0, \sigma^2_0, \phi)$.